Countries Implementing Their Own CBAM: UK, Canada, and What's Coming Globally

 Canada's carbon border adjustment approach differs from both the EU and UK models because Canada already operates a domestic carbon pricing system that applies to industrial facilities through the Output-Based Pricing System (OBPS).
 The OBPS covers approximately 700 large industrial emitters and sets sector-specific output-based performance standards.

 The Canadian government has studied carbon border adjustment mechanisms since 2021 and published formal consultations in 2022 and 2023.
-As of April 2026, Canada has not enacted a carbon border adjustment law.
+As of July 2026, Canada has not enacted a carbon border adjustment law; the live federal process is a 2026 review of the Output-Based Pricing System's industrial carbon-pricing benchmarks, which could lay groundwork for a future border measure, while the 2021 Finance Canada border-carbon-adjustment consultation remains without a successor instrument.
 The primary design challenge Canada faces is compatibility with the Canada-United States-Mexico Agreement (CUSMA/USMCA).
 The United States does not have a comparable federal carbon pricing system, and any Canadian carbon border measure affecting US imports would face significant political and legal friction under the trade agreement.

 Canada's current approach focuses on 3 parallel tracks rather than immediate CBAM legislation.
 First, domestic OBPS stringency increases that raise the carbon cost on Canadian industrial production, reducing the competitive disparity without a border measure.
 Second, bilateral diplomatic engagement with the US on developing compatible climate trade policies.
 Third, formal study of a CBAM framework that could apply to non-CUSMA partners without triggering CUSMA dispute mechanisms.